UoB-COMSM0166/2025-group-17/README.md

 We sourced royalty-free audio from public platforms for sound design and then processed and edited the sound effects using **Logic Pro X**.
 This allowed us to fine-tune the quality and timing of audio elements, enhancing the overall immersion of the game.
 ![d8e7d67450a08bffac6aacd4a66122e](https://github.com/user-attachments/assets/16c0db61-2bbc-47ef-abbd-c04069e6d9dd)

+###  Sustainability, Ethics and Accessibility
+#### Green Software Foundation Implementation Patterns Applied in the Project
+ 1. Efficient Asset Management
+   - **Pattern**: Properly Sized Images
+   - **Specific Application**:
+     - In the project, various game elements such as player, enemies, bullets, and background images are used.
+By optimizing these images' resolution and size, unnecessary high-resolution images are avoided, reducing memory usage and loading time.
+In the `preload.js` file, many game resources (e.g., `shooterImage`, `chaserImage`, `bulletImage`) are loaded in an efficient way.
+     - The function `adjustCanvasWithAspectRatio` in `hud.js` adjusts the canvas size based on the aspect ratio of the screen.
+This method adapts and resizes the game screen when the window size changes, preventing unnecessary image stretching or scaling, further reducing rendering resource waste.
+     - **Performance Impact**: This approach reduces unnecessary image loading, speeds up loading times, and minimizes memory consumption.
+It also reduces server load, which helps in lowering overall energy consumption【67†source】【16†source】.

+2. Event-Driven Architecture
+   - **Pattern**: Event-Driven and Modular Code
+   - **Specific Application**:
+     - In `EventBus.js`, an event-driven architecture is implemented.
+This allows seamless transitions between different game states (e.g., from the main menu to the game, from pause to resume).
+For example, by publishing (`publish`) and subscribing (`subscribe`) to events, `GameStateManager.js` listens for different events such as `START_NEW_GAME`, `PAUSE_GAME`, etc., and responds accordingly.
+This makes the game logic more modular, reducing coupling between different modules and making the system easier to maintain and extend.
+     - **Performance Impact**: Event-driven architecture decouples different components, ensuring that resources are only loaded or updated when necessary, avoiding unnecessary computations and resource consumption.
+For instance, when the game is paused, only `GameStateManager` needs to update the game state, while other modules (such as enemies, player, etc.) do not perform unnecessary computations, reducing CPU load and saving energy【14†source】【69†source】.

+3. Performance Optimization and Caching
+   - **Pattern**: Efficient Memory Usage and Caching
+   - **Specific Application**:
+     - In `SavePoint.js` and `GameStateManager.js`, caching mechanisms are used to store the game progress.
+For example, when the player approaches a save point, the game state is saved (`saveGameData`), and this data is stored in the browser's `localStorage`, preventing the game from reloading from scratch each time.
+This mechanism reduces unnecessary reloading and computations, improving the game's responsiveness and performance.
+     - Furthermore, in `Room.js`, enemies and obstacles are generated dynamically based on the current room data.
+This reduces the initialization time for each room, ensuring that game data is only loaded and computed when the player enters a room.
+For larger games, dynamically loading resources instead of loading everything at once significantly reduces memory consumption and improves performance.
+     - **Performance Impact**: By storing and caching game states, unnecessary data reloads are avoided, improving performance and saving bandwidth and memory.
+Especially in web games, caching player progress in `localStorage` reduces server load and the need for data transmission, optimizing overall energy efficiency.

 ### Contributions

 | Name          | Role / Responsibility           | Contributions          |